bbaugher/confluent/README.md

 ### Schema Registry Service

-If you include the `recipe[confluent::schema-registry]` this will install the Confluent package and start the Schema Registry service.
+If you include the `recipe[confluent::schema-registry]` this will install the Confluent package, configure and start the Schema Registry service.

 You can configure the service using the attribtues `node["confluent"]["schema-registry"]["schema-registry.properties"][...] = ...`.